davidmoten/sonatype-parent/README.md

 sub   4096R/AB192E0C 2019-05-23
 $ gpg --armor --export  93C61F1A >mykey.asc
 ```
 Go to https://pgp.mit.edu/ and submit the contents of `mykey.asc`.
+Now your public gpg key has been published so the world can use it to verify your artifacts.

 ### Release with Maven
 Now you can release in one command line to Maven Central: